alba4k/albafetch/README.md

 # Configuration

-albafetch can be customized using a config file, usually `~/.config/albafetch.conf`.
+albafetch can be customized using a config file, usually `~/.config/albafetch.conf` for your user or `/etc/xdg/albafetch.conf`.

 You can find an example configuration file (which only provides the default values of every option) [here](albafetch.conf).
 Although this file includes some short comments on how the various options work, I highly recommend checking out the [user manual](MANUAL.md) for a deeper understanding of the way this config file works.